canonical/gateway-api-integrator-operator/docs/how-to/enforce-https.md

 juju integrate gateway-api-integrator <certificate-provider-charm>
 ```

-When applications use the direct `ingress` relation, you must also set the `external-hostname`
+When backend applications use the direct `ingress` relation, you must also set the `external-hostname`
 configuration option:

 ```bash